-The Gesu Booster Club is a volunteer organization dedicated to promoting, coordinating and financing youth athletics for both Gesu School and PSR children in grades 1 - 12.
+The Gesu Booster Club is a volunteer organization dedicated to promoting, coordinating and financing youth athletics for both Gesu School and PSR children in grades 1 through 12.
 Booster Club Board Meetings are held monthly.
 All are welcome.
-Volunteers are also needed to serve as coaches and to help with the Booster fund raisers.
-Contact Jim Coviello for more information.
+Volunteers are also needed to serve as coaches and to help with the Booster fundraisers.
+Contact Andrew Salata for more information.

 PARISH BLOCK PARTY

 The Gesu Parish Block Party is an annual summer gathering of parishioners along Miramar Boulevard.
 This is one of the parish’s most popular events.
-Free food is offered along with BINGO, music, games and entertainment.
+Free food is offered along with live music, games and entertainment.
 Volunteers are always needed.
-Contact Joe Gehring for more information.
+Contact Joe Gehring or Ed Mozdzen for more information.